SwedbankPay/developer.swedbankpay.com/checkout-v2/checkin.md

 menu_order: 300
 ---

-## Step 1: Initiate session for consumer identification
+## Step 1: Initiate Session For Consumer Identification

 The payer will be identified with the `consumers` resource and will be persisted to streamline future Payment Menu processes.
 Payer identification